 Traditionally associated with France, this grape variety is now widely grown in Spain as it is more suited to our warmer climate.
 I've tried a couple now from two different regions in Spain, including Tuesday's Tasting of Pedradura, and I liked both.
 I will certainly keep my eye open for more.
 Check out this winefolly.com … Continue reading Petit Verdot Grape Variety

-Interesting article on how Spain classifies its wines from winescholarguild.org.
-Click on the image below to open the full article.
+Interesting article from wine-searcher about this recent Cabernet Sauvignon/Grenache hybrid.
+Click on the image below to open the article

 Turns out India produces quite a bit of wine and has seven different wine regions.
 Who knew!
 The wine I tried was from their top region Nasik that even has a champagne house producing sparkling wine there.
 So for the curious among you here is an intro to India's wine regions from the aptly named … Continue reading Indian Wine Regions

 Boğazkere and Öküzgözü are classic Turkish grapes which are often blended together in local red wines.
 Boğazkere apparently translates as throat burner because it produces highly tannic bitter wines. Öküzgözü on the other hand is known for fruity floral flavours and high acidity.
 The two blended together can produce full bodied fruity reds that age … Continue reading Boğazkere and Öküzgözü Grapes